Food processing: Nutrient losses

-Processing foods often involves nutrient losses, which can make it harder to meet the body's needs if these nutrients aren't added back through fortification or enrichment.
+Processing foods often involves nutrient losses, which can make it harder to meet the body's needs if these nutrients are not added back through fortification or enrichment.
 For example, using high heat during processing can cause vitamin C losses.
 Another example is refined grains, which have less fiber, vitamins and minerals than whole grains.
 Eating refined grains, such as those found in many processed foods, instead of whole grains may increase the risk for high cholesterol, diabetes and obesity, according to a study published in "The American Journal of Clinical Nutrition" in December 2007.

 Trans fats

 Foods that have undergone processing, including some commercial baked goods, desserts, margarine, frozen pizza, microwave popcorn and coffee creamers, sometimes contain trans fats.
 This is the most unhealthy type of fat, and may increase risk for high cholesterol, heart disease and stroke.
 The 2010 Dietary Guidelines for Americans recommends keeping trans fat intake as low as possible.